 \section{Conclusion}

-The present paper considers the problem of estimating the tail index under contaminated samples and proposes a set of robust estimators based on the density power divergence and an exponential model approximation to the true data that works equally well in all the three types of tail.
-Thus, it needs no prior information on the type of tail and ensure the researchers to produce a ``good" estimator of it compared to the existing ones, even if there is some outlying erroneous observations mixed with the sample at hand.
-In this present paper we have given more emphasis on this robustness aspect of the proposed estimators rather than its asymptotic properties and illustrated the success through the theoretical analysis based on the influence function and empirical simulation of different kind of contaminated samples.
-However, we have provided some indication on its asymptotic efficiencies under different tail-types.
-Based on the findings from the extensive simulation, we have also made an empirical suggestion on the choice of tuning parameters so that any applied researcher can use the proposed estimator for the real life data on the respective field.
-Therefore, this paper proposes a new robust estimator of the tail index for all three tail-types and justifies the proposal through various theoretical and empirical observations.
+The present paper considers the problem of estimating the tail index under data contamination and proposes a robust estimator based on the density power divergence and an exponential model approximation to the true data which works equally well in all the three types of tail.
+Thus, it needs no prior information on the type of tail and ensures that a ``better" estimator compared to the existing ones would be obtained when some outlying observations are present in the sample.
+In this present paper we have given more emphasis on this robustness aspect of the proposed estimators rather than its asymptotic properties and the illustrations have been provided through a theoretical analysis based on influence functions as well as through an extensive simulation study and real data examples.
+We have also provided some indication about its asymptotic efficiency under different tail-types.
+Based on the findings of our extensive simulation study, we have also made an empirical suggestion about the choice of tuning parameters so that any researcher can apply this proposal to any real life data set.
+More detailed theoretical properties of the proposed estimators will be considered in our future research work.